Kiaora-MT/azure-102-foundational/content/5_Chapter-Five/5_2-deploy-rt.md

 - 16. Return to the **Overview** page to see a summary of the **Routes** and associated **Subnets**.
 ![](../Images/4-2-Azure-deploy-rt-10.PNG)

-**Continue to Chapter Four - Task Three: Confirm Linux VMs access via FortiGate**
+**Continue to Chapter 5 - Task 3: Confirm Linux VMs access via FortiGate**